janekfleper/typst-fancy-units/src/lib.typ

 #let state-units = state("fancy-units", (:))

 // Change the configuration of the package
 //
-// - data (dictionary): Items to update the config
+// - args (any): Named arguments to update the config
 //
-// The `data` is used to update the current config state.
-If keys are missing
+// The `args` are used to update the current config state.
+Only the keys
-// in `data`, their previous values are kept in the state.
-It is not possible to
+// that appear in the `args` are actually changed in the state.
+It is not
-// delete keys from the state.
+// possible to delete keys from the state.
-#let fancy-units-configure(data) = {
+#let fancy-units-configure(..args) = {
-  assert.eq(type(data), dictionary, message: "Data must be a dictionary") context { state-config.update(state-config.get() + data) }
+  context { state-config.update(state-config.get() + args.named()) }
 }

 #let num(